 Critique Template & Guidelines for The Serial Collective

-Every Critique in The Serial Collective has three parts:
+Every Critique in The Serial Collective has three parts, regardless of format:

 1. What works and why